 The original Sony RX100 was something of a landmark for compact cameras... thanks to its premium, large-sized sensor.
-There have now been six different generations of this luxury point-and-shoot model – and the latest, the Sony Cyber-shot DSC-RX100 VI rewrites the rules again by adding a much more powerful zoom.
+The sixth generation of the dynasty, the Sony Cyber-shot DSC-RX100 VI, rewrote the rules again by adding a much more powerful zoom.
 It is a great pocket camera - and we are here to give you details of the best buy deals available today.

 The ZEISS Vario-Sonnar T*24-200mm lens is not the only talking point.
 At the heart of the camera is the large one-inch 20 megapixel sensor.
 Another new feature is a touchscreen.
 With this, the user can focus on the subject and fire the shutter with a press of the LCD screen, and the display also tilts up through 180º (which is a boon for selfie shooters and bloggers), and the LCD can also tilt downwards.

 Other features include the hallmark 2.35million-dot pop-up electronic viewfinder and a 315-point phase-detect autofocus system.